pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 Before diving into this walkthrough, it would be good to have a basic understanding of [React](https://reactjs.org/tutorial/tutorial.html)

-## Steps

-There will be N steps in total.
-Here's a quick rundown so you know what to expect:

-1. Download the React starter template
-2. Sign up and create your own Chatkit instance
-3. Setup a basic Node sever
-4. Identifying the user
-5. Render the chat screen
-6. Connect to your Chatkit instance
-7. Create a Chatkit room
-8. Create a basic UI layout
-9. Subscribe to new messages
-10. Sending messages
-11. Add realtime typing indicators
-12. Add a "Who's online" list

 ## What is Chatkit?